-The value of the Royalties in the transaction of sale of the Karish and Tanin leases was estimated through the Discounted Cash Flow method, while adjusting the discounting rates to the risks embodied in the development of the reservoirs and the cash flow (including the impact of the Covid crisis).
-According to the assumptions specified in the Paper itself, the total value of the Royalties as of March 31, 2023 is estimated at approx. \$324.9 million (the value of the Karish Royalties (including Karish North) and the Tanin Royalties are estimated at approx. \$281.7 million and approx. \$43.2 million, respectively).
+The value of the Royalties in the transaction of sale of the Karish and Tanin leases was estimated through the Discounted Cash Flow method, while adjusting the discounting rates to the risks embodied in the development of the reservoirs and the cash flow.
+According to the assumptions specified in the Paper itself, the total value of the Royalties as of June 30, 2023 is estimated at approx. \$315.8 million (the value of the Karish Royalties (including Karish North) and the Tanin Royalties are estimated at approx. \$267.7 million and approx. \$48.1 million, respectively).